eseidel/he_is_coming/DESIGN.md

   Deal double damage to armor for Battle Axe
 - onModifyDamageThem(c.multiplyArmorDamage(2))

-  Take 3 additional damage from the enemies first strike for Bearpelt Plate
-- onModifyDamageMe((c) => _if(c.them.isFirstStrike, c.addDamage(3))

   Whenever you take damage, take 1 additional damage for Brittlebark Armor
 - onModifyDamageMe((c) => c.addDamage(1))

-  Battle Start: If your speed is 6 or higher, your strikes deal double damage for Citrine Crown
-- onBattle(_if(c.me.speed >= 6))

-  Enemies first strike ignores armor for Phantom Armor
-- onModifyDamageMe(_if(c.them.isFirstStrike, c.ignoreArmor))

   The first time the enemy strikes, their damage is halved for Protecting Charm
 - onModifyDamageMe(_if(c.them.isFirstStrike, c.multiplyDamage(.5)))